 Become a Volunteer

-We’re a welcoming, friendly bunch and we’re always on the lookout for fresh volunteers to join our team so have a look at our volunteering opportunities to learn more about the range of volunteer roles we have across the Trust.
+We are a welcoming, friendly, bunch and we’re always on the lookout for fresh volunteers to join our team, so please take a look at our volunteering opportunities to learn more about the range of volunteer roles we have across the Trust.

-For all roles, recruitment and training sessions take place during normal working hours on weekdays.
-Evening and weekend volunteering may be possible after the successful completion of the recruitment process (if you are specifically looking for evening or weekend volunteering, please make sure to mention this in your application).
+For all roles, recruitment and training sessions take place during normal working hours on weekdays (8:30am-4:30pm).
+Evening and weekend volunteering may be possible after successful completion of the recruitment and training process.
+If you are specifically looking for evening or weekend volunteering, please make sure to mention this with your application.

 The five steps to becoming an NNUH volunteer